 Circle these dates …

 - Nov.
-28 – Lawrence Tech plays Marygrove, a team that is also new to the WHAC this season.
+28 – Marygrove plays Lawrence Tech, the other team that is new to the WHAC this season.

 - Dec.
 29 – Marygrove’s second game against Division I competition as the team travels to Youngstown State.

 Marygrove should immediately be competitive in the WHAC.
 Last season’s results suggest the Mustangs might not be ready to challenge the league’s upper-echelon, but a finish in the middle of the pack isn’t unrealistic.